Yefeng-Lin/dataplane-stack_doc/doc/user_guide/tcp_term.rst

 VPP's host stack provides alternatives to kernel-based sockets so that applications can take full advantage of VPP's high performance.
 It implements a clean slate TCP that supports vectorized packet processing and follows VPP’s highly scalable threading model.
-The implementation is RFC compliant, supports a high number of high-speed TCP protocol features.
+The implementation is RFC compliant and supports many high-speed TCP protocol features.
 VPP's host stack also provides a transport pluggable session layer that abstracts the interaction between applications and transports using a custom-built shared memory infrastructure.